Ray Lalor

 Ray Lalor (born 30 August 1936) is a former Australian rules footballer who played with Essendon in the Victorian Football League (VFL).
 He later played for Dandenong in the Victorian Football Association (VFA), then his old club's, Doutta Stars, and Benalla in country Victoria.

 Lalor first played with Benalla in the Ovens & Murray Football League in 1951.

+Lalor also played in the Melbourne District Cricket competition for North Melbourne Cricket Club.